Props3D/dredd-lawgiver/README.md

 ***DO NOT SELL OR DISTRIBUTE MODELS OR CODE WITHOUT PERMISSION***

 Note that prerelease models have been tested and work, but do not come with instructions or guarantee that everything fits together properly.
-If you want have feedback please post on our discord(https://discord.gg/NSfZcCfJU6) on the #project-starwars-se14r channel
+If you want have feedback please post on our discord(https://discord.gg/NSfZcCfJU6) on the #project-lawgiver channel

 ## Props 3D
 * Join the Props3D Discord: https://discord.gg/NSfZcCfJU6